greninger-lab/revica-strm/README.md

 STRM = Streamlined

+This is a fork of the [original REVICA](https://github.com/greninger-lab/revica), meant for faster assembly of viral genomes from metagenomics sequencing data.
+Other changes include streamlined (combined) output files and quality-of-life features for multi-organism/reference sequencing data (e.g. Influenza with 8 segments).

 ---

 REVICA is a reference-based viral consensus genome assembly pipeline for some of the most common respiratory viruses.
 REVICA currently supports genome assembly of: